ambielecki/dwa15-fall2018/laravel/views-and-blade.md

 {{ $title }}
 ```

-...the Blade templating engine will translate that code to this:
+...the Blade templating engine will translate that a PHP echo statement similar to this:
 ```php
 <?php echo $title; ?>
 ```